swford89/django_health/README.md

-# Django Health: A Mental Heath Polling App
+# Django Learn: A learning log
-With Python and the Django Web Framework
+A learning log for reviewing Python and the Django